 Pot Roast

-I love pot roast and I love cooking in my Dutch oven so this is a regular in our house.
-My kids both love the tender meat & sauce.
-This was a favorite of mine growing up and it’s a perfect Sunday dinner.
+I love pot roast and I love cooking in my Dutch oven so this is a regular meal in our house.
+My kids both love the tender meat & gravy and this comforting meal makes an excellent Sunday Dinner.

-Preheat oven to 275 degrees; Heat olive oil in a Dutch oven over medium high heat.
+Heat olive oil in a Dutch oven over medium-high heat.
 In a bowl, combine all seasonings & mix well.
-Rub the meat thoroughly with seasoning mixture until gone.
-Place in hot skillet & sear all sides of the beef.
+Rub the meat thoroughly with the seasoning mixture until gone.
+Place in a hot Dutch oven & sear all sides of the beef.

 Once seared add the following ingredients: